Zen Browser has become the most talked-about Firefox fork in years, and for a simple reason - it makes the desktop browser feel designed again.

 Zen is Mozilla Firefox underneath - same rendering engine, same extension support, same privacy foundation - wrapped in a completely rethought interface.

-The toolbar and tab list sit on the left side of the window, the main window can be divided into multiple panes so you can compare several pages at once, and workspaces let you keep separate browsing sessions for work and personal use.
+The toolbar and tab list sit on the left side of the window, the main window can be split into multiple panes so you can compare several pages at once, and workspaces let you keep separate browsing sessions for work and personal use.

 On top of that come two features you won't find in stock Firefox: Zen Mods, a built-in gallery of community themes and interface tweaks you install with one click, and Boosts, which let you apply custom styling to individual websites.
-In 1.20.2b, Boosts gained a dark mode UI that follows your system dark mode setting.

 Because it inherits the Firefox engine, Zen plays modern web video - H.264, VP9 and AV1 streams on YouTube and similar sites - exactly as Firefox does.

-What's New in Version 1.20.2b
+What's New in Version 1.21.2b

 Who Zen Browser Is For - and Who Should Look Elsewhere

-Zen is for people who keep dozens of tabs open and want structure: researchers, developers, students, anyone juggling multiple projects.
-It's also a natural pick if you care about privacy but find stock Firefox visually dated - the topic is worth a read in Browser Privacy in 2026: Who's Spying and Who's Protecting You, and pairing Zen with a private search engine like Qwant completes the setup.
+It's also a natural pick if you care about privacy but find stock Firefox visually dated - the topic is worth a read in Browser Privacy in 2026: Who's Spying and Who's Protecting You, and pairing Zen with a private search engine like Qwant rounds out the setup.

-One honest limitation before you commit: Zen currently lacks Widevine DRM support, so protected streaming services like Netflix and HBO Max will not play - the license requires costs and a corporate structure that aren't feasible for an independent open-source project.
-If streaming is part of your routine, keep Google Chrome or Microsoft Edge installed alongside Zen for those sites.
-Also note the "b" in the version number - Zen still labels its stable channel as beta, and while it's reliable in daily use, occasional rough edges are part of the deal.
+One honest limitation before you commit: Zen does not support Widevine DRM, so protected streaming services like Netflix and HBO Max will not play - the license carries costs and a corporate structure that aren't feasible for an independent open-source project.

 Zen Browser vs Firefox, Brave and the Rest